syncfusion/blazor-docs/src/gantt/gantt-chart/data-binding.md

 # Data Binding

-The Gantt Chart component uses `DataManager` for binding the data source, which supports both RESTful JSON data services and local JavaScript object array.
-The `DataSource` property can be assigned either with the instance of DataManager or JavaScript object array collection.
-The Gantt Chart component supports binding two types of data:
+The Gantt Chart uses [`SfDataManager`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html), which supports both RESTful JSON data services binding and IEnumerable binding.
+The `DataSource` value can be assigned either with the property values from [`SfDataManager`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) or list of business objects.
+It supports the following kinds of data binding method:

-* Local data
+* List binding
 * Remote data

+> When using `DataSource` as `IEnumerable<T>`, component type(TValue) will be inferred from its value.
+When using [`SfDataManager`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) for data binding then the **TValue** must be provided explicitly in the gantt component.

-## Local data
+## List Binding

-To bind local data to Gantt Chart, you can assign a JavaScript object array to the `DataSource` property.
-The local data source can also be provided as an instance of the `DataManager`.
+To bind list binding to the gantt, you can assign a IEnumerable object to the `DataSource` property.
+The list data source can also be provided as an instance of the [`SfDataManager`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) or by using[`SfDataManager`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) component.

-In local data binding, the data source for rendering the Gantt Chart component is retrieved from the same application locally.

-The following are the two types of data binding possible with the Gantt Chart component:

-* Hierarchical data binding.
-* Self-referential data binding (Flat data).

-### Hierarchical data binding
+### Hierarchical data Binding

 The `Child` property is used to map the child records in hierarchical data.

-The following code example shows how to bind the hierarchical local data into the Gantt Chart component.
+The following code example shows how to bind the hierarchical list data into the Gantt Chart component.

 ```csharp
 @using Syncfusion.Blazor.Gantt